Skip to main content

 The Autonomous Brain - Engineering AI for Continuous Learning and Memory Enrichment

-Today, we’re pulling back the curtain on the AI’s internal scholars: the background processors.
-These intelligent agents work tirelessly behind the scenes, leveraging the AI’s own capabilities to build and refine its Long-Term Semantic Memory (LTSM), making the entire system progressively smarter, more knowledgeable, and more personalised over time.
+Today we’re looking at the background processors: autonomous agents that work behind the scenes, using the AI’s own capabilities to build and refine its Long-Term Semantic Memory (LTSM).
+The whole system gets progressively smarter, more knowledgeable, and more personalised over time.

 AI to Self-Improve: The Role of Background Processors

-In a truly advanced AI system, memory management isn’t a purely human task.
-It’s an integral part of the AI’s operational loop.
-Our system employs two key background processors, both driven by LLMs, to achieve this:
+In a serious AI system, memory management isn’t a purely human task.
+It’s baked into the AI’s operational loop.
+Our system uses two key background processors, both driven by LLMs:

-1. The SummaryProcessor: Our diligent “historian”, responsible for abstracting conversation segments into concise, token-efficient summaries.
+1. The SummaryProcessor: The diligent “historian”, responsible for abstracting conversation segments into concise, token-efficient summaries.

-2. The CriticalInfoProcessor: Our astute “private investigator”, tasked with extracting and categorising crucial facts about the user and their environment.
+2. The CriticalInfoProcessor: The sharp-eyed “private investigator”, tasked with extracting and categorising crucial facts about the user and their environment.

-These processes run asynchronously, meaning they don’t block the main conversation flow.
-This is another crucial AI UX decision: the user gets an immediate response, while the system quietly gets smarter in the background.
+Both run asynchronously.
+They don’t block the main conversation flow.
+(Another key AI UX decision: the user gets an immediate response while the system quietly gets smarter in the background.)

 The Historian Revisited: SummaryProcessor for LTSM Enrichment

-We first encountered the SummaryProcessor in Part 2, where its primary role was to prune our Short-Term Conversational Memory (STCM) by replacing verbose messages with token-efficient summaries.
-However, its mission extends far beyond simple housekeeping.
+We first met the SummaryProcessor in Part 2, where it pruned our Short-Term Conversational Memory (STCM) by replacing verbose messages with token-efficient summaries.
+But its mission goes beyond housekeeping.
 Each summary it generates isn’t just for the STCM; it’s also a vital piece of enduring knowledge for the LTSM.

 // processing/summaryProcessor.js